 Your company is suffering from cash-flow issues.
 You’ve tried to raise money in the form of bank loans, financing, even tried to attract investment or inject cash into the business yourself.
-However, depending on your circumstances, your business may not have been eligible for these options, or maybe you’ve tried everything and are still finding yourself in difficulties.
-You are faced with managing a business which is struggling to meet its day-to-day liabilities and in its present format is not viable.
+However, depending on your circumstances, your business may not have been eligible for any of those options, you may have tried everything and are still finding your business is in difficulty, struggling to meet its day-to-day liabilities, and in its present format is not viable.
 This inevitably leaves you wondering – what can I do to write off company debts and start again?

 Consider your options to write off company debt

-Depending on your vision for the future, there are a few options for you to consider including a voluntary arrangement, a voluntary liquidation or a pre-pack administration
+Depending on your vision for the future, there are options to consider, including a voluntary arrangement, voluntary liquidation, or pre-pack administration.

 Trading through with a Company Voluntary Arrangement (CVA)

 Before you conclude that closing your company and starting again is the best route, you may consider trading through and repaying the company debts in one affordable monthly sum via a CVA.
-These generally last for about 5 years but can conclude before-hand if the debts are fully repaid.
-This gives a return to creditors and also allows you to stabilise back to profitability.
+These generally last for about five years but can conclude before-hand if the debts are fully repaid, giving a return to creditors and allows you to stabilise back to profit.
 Providing the company adheres to the terms of the CVA, any debt remaining at the end of the term will be written off.
 You retain total control of running the business without the interference of outside parties.

 Creditors Voluntary Liquidation (CVL)